Storage Arrays Autodiscovery

 Add a Storage Array Autodiscovery Job

-Select Discovery > Storage Arrays in the Device42 menu to display the Storage Arrays discovery list page, and then click Add Storage Arrays for Autodiscovery to create a new discovery job.
-Device42 displays the Add Storage Arrays for Autodiscovery page.
+Select Discovery > Storage Arrays in the Device42 menu to display the Storage Arrays discovery list page, and then Create a new discovery job.

-Enter or select the information to create the autodiscovery job.
+Enter or select the following information to create the autodiscovery job:

-Discovery Targets – FQDN or IPs of the servers or cidr or ranges.
+- Discovery Targets: Select the FQDN or IPs of the servers or CIDR or ranges.

-Target Type – Select Filer, DFM, or OCUM (displayed depending on Platform selected).
+- Target Type: Select Filer, DFM, or OCUM (displayed depending on the Platform selected).

-Protocol Type – Select https, http, or insecure-https (displayed depending on Platform selected).
+- Protocol Type: Select HTTPS, HTTP, or insecure-HTTPS (displayed depending on the Platform selected).

-Action for Storage Array not found – Choose how to handle Storage Array not found in subsequent discovery: Keep Array Resource or Delete Array Resource.
+- Action for Storage Array not found: Choose how to handle unfound Storage Arrays in subsequent discovery — Keep Array Resource or Delete Array Resource.

-Use the Auto Discovery Schedule section of the page to schedule when your job runs.
-You can create multiple schedules for each job.
-Select the days of the week and time to run the job.
-When you are done, click Save to save the discovery job.
-Device42 adds the job to the Storage Arrays discovery list page.
-You can run the job immediately from this page.
+Use the Autodiscovery Schedule section of the page to schedule when your job runs.
+You can create multiple schedules for each job, specifying the days of the week and the times when it runs.